Date & Time

 •A Lecture on the History of Cremation at Brooklyn’s Historic Green-Wood Cemetery – Amy Cunningham, Friday, May 15, 2020 (Open only to certificate students.)

-•Crossing the Boundary with Purpose (Webinar) – Eben Alexander and Karen Newell, Thursday, June 4, 2020
+•Dying with Purpose: Consciously Crossing to the Other Side (Webinar) – Eben Alexander and Karen Newell, Thursday, June 4, 2020

 •Music as Medicine at the End of Life – Catharine DeLong, Friday, June 12, 2020